imclab/image-service/README.md

     <td>
     	How output should be packaged.
     	<ul>
     		<li><strong>raw</strong> (default): Output raw image data.
 Requests for multiple images must will be output as a sprite in which the images are tiled in a single horizontal line.
-Per-image `opformat` override not available for this output mode (because you can't output an image that is part PNG, part JPEG!)</li>
+Per-image `format` override not available for this output mode (because you can't output an image that is part PNG, part JPEG!)</li>
     		<li><strong>css-sprite</strong>: Output a CSS spritesheet containing the images as data URIs attached to classes with names matching the input identifiers (as closely as possible)</li>
     		<li><strong>data</strong>: Output a JSON array of data URIs</li>
     		<li><strong>data-utfhack</strong>: Output a JSON array of data URIs, in which each character of the base64 is a UTF character hiding two ASCII characters</li>